 In accordance with the MLAA, the LHIN is required to be in a balanced position at year end.
-Any funding received in excess of expenses incurred, is required to be returned to the MOH.
+Any funding received from the MOH in excess of expenses incurred, is required to be returned to the MOH.
 All interest income earned by the LHIN is payable to the MOH.